idaholab/moose/modules/doc/content/getting_started/examples_and_tutorials/tutorial01_app_development/step01_moose_app.md

 ### Create a Repository id=repo

 Once an account has been created, Github's root page will transform into the user's personal dashboard.
-To create a new repository, click on the dashboard link that says "new," and name the repository `babbler` (or whatever name you selected).
+To create a new repository, click on the dashboard link that says "new," and name the repository `babbler` (or whatever the name of the application directory is).
 A description of the new MOOSE-based application may be helpful, but the user need not include a README, since the application directory that was created by the stork script already has one.

-The stork script initializes a new application with a single git commit whose message is "Initial Files."
+The stork script initializes a new application with a single git commit whose message is "Initial files."
 To publish the application to the new GitHub repository, run the following commands:

 ```bash
 cd ~/projects/babbler